BerkIGuler/EEE212-MainProject/README.md

-# EEE212-MainProject
+# EEE212-The DOTGAME
-Another project for microprocessors course
+An electronic game project implemented on a microcontroller.

 * Written on ARM mbed online compiler
 * Board: NXP KL25Z